fa-fifi/keycloak_wrapper/README.md

 ```

 ## 🚀 Plugin Usage
-Create an instance of the plugin somewhere inside your code, like below.
+Use it directly or create an instance of the plugin somewhere inside your code, like below.

 ```dart
 final keycloakWrapper = KeycloakWrapper();